7ih/CPalms-Spammer-Server/README.md

 * Server: use server resources to send requests (much more efficient, easily spam multiple CPalms resources)
 * [Client](https://github.com/7ih/CPalms-Spammer-Client/): use client device resources to send requests (easier to set up)

+## Recent changes

+### 5/18/2021
+All CPalms resource IDs are saved to a database, so if the server restarts, all the saved IDs will be spammed again once the server starts back up.

 ## How to set up

 1. Download this repository's contents where you want to run it (like a hosting platform, or your device)